-- ➤ Demographic changes- Major demographic trends in the region show an ageing population, changing household composition and changing size and age composition of the Indigenous population.
+- Demographic changes- Major demographic trends in the region show an ageing population, changing household composition and changing size and age composition of the Indigenous population.
 Together, these changes suggest the need for significant increases in housing supply particularly in remote areas and low income regions where demand outstrips supply.
-The changes in demographics are largely due to: longer life expectancy; migration; and growing household diversity. - ➤ Population growth- The region presents a more varied picture of population change and distribution, with the LGA experiencing population decline in the last 10 years.
+The changes in demographics are largely due to: longer life expectancy; migration; and growing household diversity. - Population growth- The region presents a more varied picture of population change and distribution, with many LGAs experiencing population decline in the last 10 years.
 Much of the growth has been concentrated in larger towns like Mudgee and Cobar.
 Housing demand is closely linked to population growth, but for much of the recent era growth in demand has outpaced population growth.
 It is also worth noting that regional population predictions may not be very accurate or take into account changing dynamics.
-Therefore, should the regions experience high levels of population growth, there will be increased pressure on housing markets, inflating prices and impacting housing affordability. - > Ageing population- Population ageing results in a changing population composition, with older age cohorts growing relative to young age cohorts.
-The study found that most people prefer to age in place whether in their own home or in a form of supported accommodation. - > Changing migration patterns- Internal migration trends showed an increasing net gain of residents in regional areas, mainly from major cities.
-We also found that more people are choosing to stay in their regional communities, increasing the demand for housing. - ➤ Labour market growth- There are strong and stable geographic links between housing markets and labour markets within the region.
+Therefore, should the regions experience high levels of population growth, there will be increased pressure on housing markets, inflating prices and impacting housing affordability. - Ageing population- Population ageing results in a changing population composition, with older age cohorts growing relative to young age cohorts.
+The study found that most people prefer to age in place - whether in their own home or in a form of supported accommodation. - Changing migration patterns- Internal migration trends showed an increasing net gain of residents in regional areas, mainly from major cities.
+Regional Australia experienced a net inflow of 43,000 people from the capital cities in 2020.
+We also found that more people are choosing to stay in their regional communities, increasing the demand for housing. - Labour market growth- There are strong and stable geographic links between housing markets and labour markets within the region.
 Most people live and work in one region or travel to an adjoining region to work.
 People move to different parts of the region to follow job opportunities and housing opportunities.
 With the regions experiencing significant infrastructure and project investments, it is expected that housing demand will increase.
-Local businesses are reporting hardships in attracting appropriate workforce due to unavailability of housing within the region.
-The study found a multiplier effect of housing and jobs.
+Local businesses are reporting hardships in attracting

-➤ Economic factors- There are significant numbers of households with low and insecure incomes across the region.
-The LGA reported having a significant population reliant upon statutory incomes, with many households recording low income according to ABS data.
-This creates an issue of affordability.

-Some of the major drivers of urban housing markets could not be seen, or exert a minimal impact, on regional communities.
+- appropriate workforce due to unavailability of housing within the region.
+The study found a multiplier effect of housing and jobs. - Economic factors- There are significant numbers of households with low and insecure incomes across the region- Central Darling for instance ranks top in the NSW State as the lowest income socioeconomic area.
+Other LGAs reported having a significant population reliant upon statutory incomes, with many households recording low income according to ABS data.
+This creates an issue of affordability. - Some of the major drivers of urban housing markets could not be seen, or exert a minimal impact, on regional communities.
 On the other hand, factors that may appear insignificant in metropolitan housing markets have a major influence in regional housing markets.
 This includes the impact of scale, geography, spatial differentiation, localism and the presence of an Indigenous population.

-3.5 Declining housing availability
+3.5 DECLINING HOUSING AVAILABILITY